qstainless/MacOSXDev/README.md

 [Mac Apache-MySQL-vhost-apc](https://getgrav.org/blog/macos-sierra-apache-mysql-vhost-apc)

 ---
 This is pretty much a summarized version of the steps set out in the above URLs.
-This works in OS X Sierra and should also work in OS X High Sierra, but I have not yet upgraded, so I don't know if it will work.
+This works in OS X Sierra and OS X High Sierra.

 ### Step 1.
 Install XCode Command Line Tools